-The BRFSS is a telephone survey conducted by the health departments of all states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands and Guam with assistance from CDC.
+The BRFSS, also known as the Virginia Adult Health Survey (VAHS), is a telephone survey conducted by the health departments of all states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands and Guam with assistance from CDC.
 The BRFSS is the largest continuously conducted telephone health surveillance system in the world.

 States use BRFSS data to:

 - Establish health objectives and track their progress